gitofsud/DBA-Workshop/Udemy/Section 6 - Creating PDBs/1 Creating PDBs.md

 * Copy data files from seed to new location
 * It will create SYSTEM and SYSYAUX tablespaces
-* It will create default schemas and common users
+* It will create default schemas and common users - SYS & SYSTEM
+* Creates local user (PDBA), granted local PDB_DBA role
 * DB service is automatically created

 ### Prerequisites